 Everything you need to know about the weather in Machu Picchu & the best time to visit.

 The perhaps most crucial aspect of any trip to Peru is a good weather in Machu Picchu.
 More than one million people visit the famous Inca ruins per year.
 But not all of them are lucky enough to see Machu Picchu in bright sunshine.
 Rain, clouds, and mist often obscure the picture-perfect view.
-Careful preparation and choosing a good time to visit will increase your chances of having an amazing time in Machu Picchu by a hundred times.
+Careful preparation and choosing a good time to visit will increase your chances of having an amazing time in Machu Picchu by a hundred times (make sure to check out my ultimate Machu Picchu packing list to come prepared for any weather).
 Here is what you need to know about the Machu Picchu weather.

 Before I book flights tickets or accommodations for any destination, I always have a look at a climate diagram.
 You should not treat a trip to Machu Picchu any different.
 Actually, since Machu Picchu is such an expensive destination, you should invest a couple of extra hours to research your trip thoroughly (Just in case: Here is my ultimate guide to Machu Picchu).